 The Primary Sources of Law in Liberia are:

 - The Customary Law

 - Court Precedents

-The current 1984 Constitution can be accessed online at the following website: ministry of information of the Republic of Liberia website .
-The Liberia Constitution can also be found here and at the Constitution finder at the University of Richmond.
+The current 1984 Constitution can be accessed online at the following website: ministry of information of the Republic of Liberia website.
+The Liberia Constitution can also be found at The Perspective and at the Constitution finder at the University of Richmond.

 The ultimate legislator in the Republic of Liberia is the bicameral national assembly.
 Chapter V of the Constitution provides for the Legislature of the Republic of Liberia.

-Article 35 of the Constitution outlines the process for the passage of Bills in the Legislature.
-Specifically, Article 29 states that both houses must pass on all legislation.
+Article 35 of the Constitution outlines the process for the passage of bills in the Legislature.
+Specifically, Article 29 states that both houses must pass all legislation.